Is Pepper Jack Cheese Healthy? Pepper Jack Nutritional Facts

 Pepper Jack cheese is made of cow’s milk.
 It is a semi-soft cow’s milk cheese that is flavored with chili peppers, jalapenos, or other spices.
 David Jack, a Californian businessman, made the mild, white cheese that is now called Monterey Jack when he discovered that the cheese market could grow.

 However, the ingredients used in making pepper jack cheese can differ depending on the brand and the place it is produced.
-Some Pepper Jack cheese may also contain additional ingredients like annatto, which is a natural food coloring made from the seeds of the achiote tree.
-This gives the cheese an outstanding orange or yellow color.
+Some Pepper Jack cheese may also contain additional ingredients like annatto, a natural food colouring made from the seeds of the achiote tree.
+This gives the cheese an amazing orange or yellow colour.

 Is Pepper Jack Cheese Real Cheese?